kubernetes/autoscaler/multidimensional-pod-autoscaler/pkg/admission-controller/README.md

 In the context of pod creation, there is an incoming https request from apiserver.
-The logic to serve that request involves finding the appropriate MPA, retrieving current recommendation from it and encodes the recommendation as a json patch to the Pod resource.
+The logic to serve that request involves finding the appropriate MPA, retrieving current recommendation from it and encoding the recommendation as a json patch to the Pod resource.

 ## Building the Docker Image